BlueSara/oblig-1/README.md

 ```bash
 /status
 ```
-If all systems are go, you'll receive a response confirming the API is operational.
+If all systems are good, you'll receive a response confirming the API is operational.